 Therapeutic communities and sober living programs are long-term treatment programs that often include housing options for people in recovery.
 In these environments, residents are encouraged to make positive changes in their lives and are held accountable to certain community rules.

 Support groups are another option for people in recovery and involve peer-led meetings for people recovering from an addiction.
-Examples include Cocaine Anonymous, Alcoholics Anonymous, and SMART recovery.
+Examples include Narcotics Anonymous, Alcoholics Anonymous, and SMART recovery.
 These programs help people rebuild a supportive community of other people who are clean and sober.

 Teletherapy and online counseling